 What’s The Purpose of a Tenant Estoppel?

-Kenwood recently completed its second property sale in its 24-year history.
-As part of the normal sale process and the due diligence performed by the buyer, we were required to provide an estoppel certificate for each tenant to execute.
+Kenwood Management routinely completes commercial property sales.
+As part of the normal sale process and the due diligence performed by the buyer, we are often required to provide a tenant estoppel certificate for each tenant to execute.

 This is a routine and common practice in commercial real estate transactions and financings.
-As a tenant at a commercial property, you may be unfamiliar with an estoppel certificate and its purpose.
-However, please recognize that you will eventually be asked by your Landlord to sign a tenant estoppel certificate.
-If you have not seen one before, and wondering what that is, why it is important, and why you must sign it, we’ll explain it to you.
+However, as a tenant at a commercial property, you may be unfamiliar with an estoppel certificate and its purpose.

 What's An Estoppel All About?